List of Sri Lanka Twenty20 International cricket records: Highest strike rates in an inning

 Dwayne Smith of West Indies strike rate of 414.28 during his 29 off 7 balls against Bangladesh during 2007 ICC World Twenty20 is the world record for highest strike rate in an innings.
-Jehan Mubarak with his innings of 46* off 13 balls against Kenya in the same tournament holds the top position for a Sri Lanka player in this list.
+Dasun Shanaka with his innings of 34 off 9 balls against Pakistan in the same tournament holds the top position for a Sri Lanka player in this list.